 Day 1

 During the second day, the pups are already using their instinct and nose to search for warmth and food.
-The pups are able to use all four limbs to scoot around on their tummies to find their siblings and mama.
+The pups are able to use all four limbs to scoot around on their tummies (army crawls) to find their siblings and mama.
 I do not interfere with their searching unless they are in severe distress and crying out relentlessly.
-If I do have to intervene, I place the puppy in the direction within about 8 inches of their source to help them problem solve in these early days.
+If I do have to intervene, I place the puppy in the direction within about 8 inches of their source to help them problem solve and exercise in these early days.
 I check the pups weight and look for full tummies after nursing.
+Typically, puppies will lose a little bit of weight and hopefully double their weight by the 10th day.
 Sometimes if it’s a big litter, I will help the smaller ones find a nipple and suckle before the stronger and bigger ones.
 This is very important now because I don’t want to overlook a smaller pup who may grow weak with hunger and potentially not make it.
-I check mama for any kind of heat or swollen hard spots in her mammary glands to make sure she is not having problems with mastitis.
-Mama is still in the process of cleaning out the afterbirth so keeping the box clean and sanitized every few hours to keep everyone healthy.
+I check mama for any kind of heat or swollen hard spots in her mammary glands to make sure she is not having problems with mastitis and wash her incision if she had a c-section.
+Pigment on the nose and toes begins to darken

-The Army Crawls are starting to pay off.
 Everyone is already showing more energy and movement around the box.
+Puppies have been doing the army crawls and competing for the milk bar.
+The critical survival period is ending and the critical neurological and olfactory period are beginning.
 I can start to see some parts of temperament early.
 Some pups like to lay on their side off in a corner by themselves and others need the company of their siblings.
 Some pups are more vocal than others and let mama and me know of their displeasure.
-I make a mental note and start to think about the puppy parents that would be a good fit for them.
-This is the day that I start the ENS therapy to help stimulate the neurological systems of each puppy.
-You can read more about ENS on the Development Week-by-week Page.
-Each puppy is carefully inspected for any kinds of issues that may begin.
-As I handle each pup, I make sure to stimulate their bums to avoid a mess before I start handling them.
+Anything of note is documented as I begin to think about the puppy’s natural traits and tendencies and which puppy parents that would be a good fit for them.

 What are the benefits?